Fact: Hashimoto’s is the number 1 cause of hypothyroidism in the United States (and in many developed nations).

 These types of doctors will give you the best shot if you are trying to put your Hashimoto’s into remission.

 The main takeaway I want to leave you with is the fact that Hashimoto’s thyroiditis is a potentially reversible condition.

 If you have been diagnosed with this condition then you owe it to yourself to look at all of the options available to you and at least consider using natural therapies.

-If you opt to try out natural therapies then you want to be sure that you stay clear of therapies with promises that sound too good to be true, stay away from providers who want thousands of dollars up front, stay away from therapies which are not proven to be effective, and from therapies which are potentially dangerous.
+If you opt to try out natural therapies then you want to be sure that you stay clear of therapies with promises that sound too good to be true, stay away from providers who want thousands of dollars upfront, and stay away from therapies that are not proven to be effective, and from therapies which are potentially dangerous.

 If you stick to these recommendations then you should be able to navigate the integrative world without damaging your health and your bank account.

 If you need help finding a doctor then make sure to check out this resource.